YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOTALLDBRNDWN
 ------------------

-NOTALLDBRNDWN, Not all regions were successfully rundown.
+NOTALLDBRNDWN, Not all regions were successfully rundown

 Run Time Error: This message indicates an error while running down the database.
 It could be caused by various conditions such as running out of disk space or IO error.